You are here

-The Exhibit Hall is always a good time – innovative devices are displayed at industry booths, Vascular Live offers real-time updates from your colleagues and the Scavenger Hunt will be back.
-First place is an American Airlines voucher totaling $3,000, 2nd place is a $1,500 Apple Gift Card and 3rd place is a $500 Amazon Gift Card.
+The Exhibit Hall is always a good time – innovative devices are displayed at industry booths, Vascular Live offered real-time updates from your colleagues and the Scavenger Hunt was back.
+The top prize was an American Airlines voucher totaling $3,000, 2nd place was a $1,500 Apple Gift Card and 3rd place was a $500 Amazon Gift Card.

 **New** Office Vascular Care Pavilion

 Outpatient care is one of the hottest topics of the year.
-Our new pavilion drew standing room only crowds in the Exhibit Hall.
-Find out how a C-Arm works, or see a Jetstream Console.
+Our new pavilion drew standing room only crowds in the Exhibit Hall to find out how a C-Arm works, or see a Jetstream Console.
 Special office-based care programming was offered by Section members.
 The Pavilion was made possible by generous support from GE, Boston Scientific, Philips and Cordis, A Cardinal Health company, and Vein Care iGuide.